ArtyKrafty/detection/README.md

 In the local version, the module can be used by advanced developers or interested parties, and in the `web` version - by users who do not it is important to be proficient with detectors - without significant effort - some result may be obtained.
 For comfort, `Docker` support has been implemented and detailed instructions for configuring the module have been added.
+If you have a desire to implement the application for mobiles = you can use `D2go` repository [here](https://github.com/facebookresearch/d2go)

 Thanks for reading

 ----
 [Back to contest](#link7)